Scholars Online Science Frequently Asked Questions

 In considering the very small set of books that remained, I looked at pedagogical tools: which books were at the right level of detail, with enough support materials, to teach the biological concepts in a language that would prepare my students for college entrance examinations and college course participation.
 In the end, I chose a particular secular textbook that assumes evolutionary theory as a foundational point of modern biology, but was the least antagonist to Creationism.
 I did this for three reasons.

 One was the availability of pedagogical helps.
 The text we use covers the material at the right level.
 It does not assume that a student has actually had biology before, so it defines terms and presents detailed information in multimedia format.
-It has a companion study guide with a wealth of exercises of different types that can appeal to students with different learning styles, and comes with a CD-ROM that has video and animations to demonstrate processes and concepts we cannot cover properly in a "static" text or in word-limited chat.
-Every question in the text and study guide is answered in the back of the book, making it easy for parents to check student work.
+Initially, the text came with a study guide, but as with many academic materials over the last decade, these helps have moved online and now are available only at considerable extra cost.
+Every question in the text we do use is answered in the back of the book, making it easy for parents to check student work.

 The second reason is that this text allows me to prepare our students for standard examinations in a way that helps them compete with students coming from other schools.
-It uses the technical language and methods they will need to know in order to perform well on the AP and SAT II subject examinations, and to continue their studies in college.
+The Campbell text in particular uses the technical language and methods students will need to know in order to perform well on the AP and SAT II subject examinations, and to continue their studies in college.

 Finally, I believe that it is essential to create a context in which students can look at controversial theories as their proponents state them, and openly bring to the forum their own assumptions for examination.
 I don't think that oversimplifying the claims of evolution, then building elaborate cases against those claims, adequately prepares students to hold their own in classes or late-night dorm discussions.
 In examining the diversity of thought about the nature and origins of the universe and life itself, students develop a more profound understanding of their own positions.

 Let's take the college credit question first.
-Students who take the AP option prepare for the Advanced Placement examination.
-Even some students who haven't taken the extra AP work have taken the examination.
-Those who achieve a 3 or better are often able to receive college credit for their Scholars Online course.
+Students who take the Advanced Placement examination and who achieve a 3 or better are often able to receive college credit for their Scholars Online course (taking an AP certified course is not required in order to take the exam).
 In the past, we have had a number of students do this, so we know that students can get college credit for this work by examination.

 Now for the question of laboratory work.
 We do not dispute that students in a community college science class will almost certainly have access to better scientific equipment than students could individually buy for these courses.
 How much they learn will depend on how their course is set up, however.